Modern Slavery Act Statement

 Our Policies and Guidelines

-As a signatory to the UN Global Compact (“UNGC”), Thermo Fisher Scientific is committed to aligning corporate strategy with the Ten Principles on human rights, labor, environment and anti-corruption and to the applicable laws and fair labor practices, as evidenced by the following Company policies:
+As a signatory to the UN Global Compact (“UNGC”), Thermo Fisher is committed to aligning corporate strategy with the Ten Principles on human rights, labor, environment and anti-corruption and to the applicable laws and fair labor practices, as evidenced by the following Company policies:

 - Code of Business Conduct and Ethics